dbaron/container-queries-implementability/README.md

 The `<selector>` given as an argument to this `@container` rule matches the container(s) to which the rules inside apply.
-The rules can match only that container or its descendants.
+The rules can match only that container's descendants.
 These rules also apply in the CSS cascade at the [scope](https://drafts.csswg.org/css-cascade-4/#cascade-scope) of that container, so that they override rules for containers